H2 Blender level guide - Beginner

-Any objects that are not a child of the reference frame are excluded from export.
+If a reference frame is used then any objects that are not a child of the reference frame will be excluded from the level mesh on import in Tool.
 This helps the designer keep reference models for scale but not have to fumble around with deleting objects before export to prevent issues.
 This can also be used to remove objects from the reference frame to debug which object in particular may be causing an issue.

 In order to create a reference frame we must first add an object to our scene.
 The object can be anything that contains location and rotation data.
 In our example we will use a simple box mesh to represent the origin of our level.
 The location of our mesh object will be the origin point for all objects in our level once ingame.
 Try to keep your reference frame at the origin of your Blender scene if possible.